 At the end of the First World War, part of the mines were re-purposed to become the home to the Central Munitions Storage Facility and in 1939 other parts of the mines were transformed into shadow factories to support the Second World War effort.

 In the early 1950s and as the Cold War started, Corsham became a vital part of the UK’s national critical infrastructure when, as the site for Harold Macmillan’s emergency seat of government, parts of the mines were converted into a secret underground city to house over 2,500 civil servants in the event of nuclear war.

 In 2010, the Ministry of Defence consolidated its core communications and all ICT activities onto a single site in Corsham, to form the Global Operations and Security Control Centre, communicating across the world to our Armed Forces in at least 28 countries.
 In 2016 the Government announced that a further £40 million would be spent on a new Cyber Security Operations Centre (CSOC) in Corsham.

 Corsham is a centre for the UK Government's digital activity.
 Tax returns, criminal records, the DVLA and up to 10% of the health care in the UK is processed in Corsham.
 From the video data from cameras that are worn by police officers around the country, to the Genomics England project, which will sequence 100,000 genomes from 70,000 people.

 Corsham has a huge digital footprint.
-The Corsham Institute was founded in 2013 to deliver social impact and to find ways of leveraging this digital infrastructure and activity for the benefit of citizens and the community.
+The Corsham Institute was founded to deliver social impact and to find ways of leveraging this digital infrastructure and activity for the benefit of citizens and the community.